-The start of the calendar year is a time of reckoning and decision-making for many business owners.
-Metaphorically (and sometimes literally) there’s a boundary between what was happening in your business last year and what’s to come.
+When you sit down to plan out what's next for your business, it's easy to feel the weight of prior plans that haven't worked out like you'd hoped.
+Metaphorically (and sometimes literally), there’s a boundary between where you've been and what’s to come.
 And as a business coach, I often help my clients build the bridge between those two points to help them plan for the future by looking at the past.
 It starts with an assessment of their business systems.

 In any business, there are Seven Essential Systems that—when strong and functioning efficiently—can create a high-performing business that delivers a high-equity return.
 But often, these seven systems are not functioning efficiently.
 They haven’t been designed to work together so that your business operates as an integrated whole.
 In fact, most of the time, business owners haven’t designed their systems at all.
 They just develop by default over time.

-If you want to plan for the year, you need to design thoughtful systems, and to start, you need to baseline the health of your business systems.
+If you want to effectively plan for the next month, quarter or year, you need to design thoughtful systems, and to start, you need to baseline the health of your existing business systems.
 Read through each of The Seven Essential Systems below and rate the strength of your business (or yourself) to deliver on this system (0-10 scale, Poor-Average-Excellent).
 Or better yet, take our full free assessment and get a more detailed score.

 Leadership is the core of your business.
 It’s at the center of all your other business systems, because how you lead—and how you define your vision, values and strategy—gives direction and purpose to everything else.
 How would you rate your current leadership skills?